Helen Marie Fey Heidenreich

-Helen Marie Fey Heidenreich, 75, passed away Dec.
-6, 2019, at Royal Plaza Retirement Center, in Lewiston.
+Helen Marie Fey Heidenreich, 92, passed away Dec.
+6, 2019, at Royal Plaza Retirement Center in Lewiston.

 She was born Feb.
-25, 1927, to Lloyd C. and Esther Amelia (Taylor) Shreffler, on a Garfield County farmstead outside Pomeroy.
+25, 1927, to Lloyd C. and Esther Amelia (Taylor) Shreffler on a Garfield County farmstead outside of Pomeroy.
 The first census taken there listed her as a “guest.”

-Helen and Roy had 37 years together before Roy died of cancer in November of 1981.
+Helen and Roy had 37 years together before Roy died of cancer in November 1981.
 After several years of loneliness, she fell in love with another wonderful man.
 She and Robert Heidenreich were married Oct.
 3, 1987.
-They were active members of Kendrick United Methodist Church and the VFW for many years.
-Helen was a member of the Rebekah Lodge, Kendrick Grange and her bridge club, which she enjoyed immensely.
+They were active members of Kendrick United Methodist Church and the Veterans of Foreign Wars for many years.
+Helen was a member of the Rebekah Lodge, Kendrick Grange, and her bridge club, which she enjoyed immensely.

 She was well known for her happy spirit and friendliness.
 She could light up a room with her smile and laughter.
 The nurses at Royal Plaza commented about her smile lighting up her eyes.
 She never knew a stranger and would always stop and visit, even with airport security guards.